cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 While paid plans are an option they also offer a generous free plan which should be more than enough to get you started.

+## Moonstream

+[Moonstream](https://moonstream.to/) is an open-source tool for subscribing to events from Ethereum blockchain and also to transactions in the transaction mempool.
+It can be used as an analytics tool but can also be used to analyze how users are calling your smart contracts and set up alerts for suspicious activity.

 ## Tatum

 [Tatum](https://www.tatum.io/) is the fastest and most effective way to develop blockchain apps on 20+ blockchains.
 With a powerful unified API that streamlines complex blockchain operations into single API calls, lightning-fast infrastructure, and an abstraction layer with advanced built-in functionality, Tatum gives developers everything they need to build full-fledged blockchain apps, even without any blockchain development experience.